How To Prepare And Survival The Coming Economic Collapse

 Even A Single Cartridge Can Be Bartered

-Another important category with significant value is difficult to get medications (like survival antibiotics) and medical supplies.
+Another important category with significant value is the difficulty in getting medications, like survival antibiotics and medical supplies.

 Some common medications and medical supplies to stock up on include: